Scheduled Maintenance: CPF digital services will not be available on 26 Mar 2023, from 12am to 8am.

 You've recently graduated into the working world and begun earning your own keep.
 While you're thrilled with this newfound freedom, you soon realise that it also comes with new responsibilities like paying bills, repaying your study loan, saving for big ticket items and making your own financial decisions…

 Before you get overwhelmed, remember that everything starts small.
 Exercising good, everyday habits is key to becoming financially fit.
-Here are some simple moves you can make to jump start your financial journey!
+Here are some simple moves you can make to jump-start your financial journey!

 Get FinFit with Me is a series that incorporates physical workouts with financial tips to guide you in taking small, actionable steps to level up your financial (and physical) fitness.
+For more tips on pushing your savings further, check out our FinFit video playlist.

 Punch away bad financial habits